cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 after the exposure of the credential files, and equally affects all registered clients.

-Finally, applications must use the same envelope mode when using this prevention throughout their lifecycle.
-The envelope size varies between modes, so a switch in mode could then be detected.
+Finally, applications must use the same key recovery mechanism when using this prevention throughout their lifecycle.
+The envelope size may vary between mechanisms, so a switch could then be detected.

 OPAQUE does not prevent either type of attack during the registration flow.
 Servers necessarily react differently during the registration flow between